fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Jibril came to Maryam and told the good news that she will give birth to a child Isa.

-Jibril had special relation with the prophet Muhammed (sww).
+Jibril had special relation with the prophet Muhammed ( ﷺ   ).
 In most cases he used to come to the prophet in a human form and give a Revelation or explain religious and worldly matters.
 Documented occasions when Jibril communicated with the prophet Muhammad:
 1. There is an authentic hadith that when the prophet Muhammad was 4-6 years old, Jibril came to him opened up his chest and cleaned his heart in Zamzam water.
 2. Close to the prophecy times, the prophet Muhammad starts to see a man in a dream who later turns out to be Jibril.
 3. In the cave of the mount Hira, Jibril comes to the prophet Muhammad and says "Iqra!" ("Recite!").
 After the prophet says that he does not know what to recite, Jibril huggs him tight and transfers the first surah of the Quran. the prophet Muhammad was so overwhelmed by this experience, that he hurries back home and asks Hadija to cover him with cloth.